wso2-extensions/esb-connector-jira/README.md

 ### JIRA ESB/EI Connector

 The JIRA connector [Connector](https://docs.wso2.com/display/EI650/Working+with+Connectors) allows you to connect to JIRA, an online issue-tracking database.
-The connector uses the [JIRA REST API version 6.1](https://docs.atlassian.com/DAC/rest/jira/6.1.html) to connect to JIRA, view and update issues, work with filters, and more.
+The connector uses the JIRA REST API to connect to JIRA, view and update issues, work with filters, and more.

 ## Compatibility